HalimMahmoud/store/README.md

 ## 🚀 Features

+**“The project is still under development, and these features are planned for upcoming releases.”**

 - 🛍️ Product listing with categories & filters
 - 🔍 Search and sorting functionality
 - ❤️ Favorites (wishlist) support